Aliwebs/sei-project-2/README.md

 ![random quote page](./screenshots/randomPageScreenshot.png "random quote page") Quotes Page:
 ![Quotes page](./screenshots/quotesPageScreenshot.png "Quote page")
+### Bugs
+One bug is that in the filter section of the quotes page we could not center the dropdown, this was mainly because we used bulma for styling so something was conflicting and we could not figure it out.
+Pages will sometimes go blank if going straight to anything but the home page.
+### Future Features:
+A better design for the app as the quotes page can be improved quite a bit.
+Use other API’s to add more quotes to the website.
+Add a like functionality and recommend based on that.

 ### Lessons Learnt
 We could have done a better job at planning tasks for each person during this project.